RENEGADE-ANDROiD/BrutalQuakeArena/README.md

-Brutal Quake Arena — melee, meathook, extra gore, and Combat Plus-style extras for Quake 2021 Re-Release.
+Brutal Quake Arena — melee, meathook, extra gore, and Combat Plus-style extras for Quake 2021 Re-Release, including 1997 Rocket Arena with local and invite play.

 Copy contents to your Steam Quake install directory.